“A charming, life-changing fable that will help you rethink your whole approach to time, priorities, and possibilities.

 Time Management, Self-Help & Personal Growth

 In a society where “busy” reigns supreme, Vanderkam’s books are a wonderful reminder about how we get to choose how we spend our time and energy and this book is such a fun spin-off.
-We meet Juliet who shares wisdom and helps Riley rethink this balance.
+We meet Juliet who shares profound wisdom and helps Riley rethink this balance.

 “I don’t have time’ means ‘It’s not a priority.’
 We always have time for what matters to us.”

 This book is a quick read but it one that I think back to all the time.
 I love the idea that we are in control of our time and we choose what we prioritize and how we react to the chaos life can sometimes throw at us.
-When I am having one of those days where I feel I am rushing and stressed, I think back to Juliet and how she would react.
+When I am having one of those days where I feel I am feeling rushed and stressed, I think back to Juliet and how she would react.